 - Revealing the Roman Mithraic Christian traditions in Britain

 - Showing what became of Gnostic Christianity, and how the two types of Christianity coexist to this day

 - Proving the links with Knights Templars and Freemasonry

 - Demonstrating the links to modern Druids, Grael associates, the regrowth of self-awareness and esoteric paths

 - Digging into Gnostic Gardening

 Over the years, I have noted that there are many social groups, of all kinds, that preserve and propagate knowledge, often verbally, as an oral tradition.
 From Gardening Clubs and Womens Institutes to Masonic Lodges, but they all called “old fashioned” and seem to be facing a challenge of aging membership.
 Perhaps they are too analogue in a digital age.
 Yet they cling on in rural areas especially, where the passage of time and the changing of the seasons is still deeply meaningful to many people.

-Also, I had a dear friend and colleague, Kevin Kingsland, who was undoubtedly a genius, and he influenced many people in profoundly positive ways, with an outpouring of creative material.
+In addition, and more importantly, I had a dear friend and colleague, Kevin Kingsland.
+He was undoubtedly a genius, and he influenced many people in profoundly positive ways, with an outpouring of creative material.
 However, he regarded much of it as "work in progress", and he published little of it.
 I mention him here : The CAB model of personality - He kept revising and revising his magnum opus for more than twenty years, and then died without publishing it!

 I took this as a powerful and personal lesson.
 Yes, some things need careful guardians, but if the things wither and die from neglect, or over-protective parents stop their child growing, or they never see the light of day, the guardians are guilty of something as well.
 This is what spurred me to start this web site.
 It’s not polished and complete enough to publish as a book yet, but the website gives the material space to live and breath while it grows and matures, and responds to feedback from readers.